eight04/image-picka/README.md

 Changelog
 ---------

+* 0.9.1 (Oct 24, 2018)

+	- Fix: make sure the permission is requested inside a user action.

 * 0.9.0 (Oct 23, 2018)

 	- **Change: the extension now would try to fetch the cache in the content script so it would still work when enabling `privacy.firstparty.isolate`.**